oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph.md

 One of our customers, Adriana Osborne, is exploring the watch party feature.
 She wants to see what 2024 adventure movie she might be interested in watching and which of her friends she could invite to a party.
 MovieStream includes an option to personalize an email to Adriana's invitees to her watch party.

-In this task, we will explore the data that is available in the MovieStream database, and search for movies that were recently released.

 >**Note:** Click the **Run Paragraph** button to run the query.
 ![The environment is loading because it's not ready ](images/run-paragraph.png " ") *Execute the relevant paragraph after reading the description in each of the steps below*.